-Accessibility and ease of use are critical to market adoption.
-By widely distributing G$ through an accessible process and interface, we increase the odds that the basic income economy is widely adopted and strengthens the case for G$ to become a preferred complementary currency among holders.
+Accessibility and ease of use is critical to market adoption for GoodDollar.
+By distributing G$ globally and through an accessible process and interface, we increase the odds that the basic income economy is widely adopted and useful, and strengthen the case for G$ to become a preferred complementary currency.

-To increase adoption and trust in the system, GoodDollar has built a simple digital wallet that can be accessed anywhere in the world with an internet connection.
-The user experience focuses on the key action of “claiming” G$ coins as basic income and conducting peer-to-peer transactions.
-Users can additionally invite other contacts to GoodDollar (and be rewarded for doing so initially), send and receive G$, review account transactions, and explore the amount of activity within the GoodDollar economy.
+The user experience focuses on the key action of claiming G$ coins as basic income and on the conduct of peer-to-peer transactions.
+Users can also earn rewards for inviting other contacts to GoodDollar, send and receive G$, review account transactions, and take part in other economic activities within the GoodDollar ecosystem.

-Hence, the UBI Equilibrium is the balance between the “demand” for G$ displayed by Claimers, and the yield of the supply of G$.
-It is reasonable to assume that as the value of pooled daily basic income rises, so would the number of Claimers.
-A Claimer effectively earns G$ with their time and mental attention if the person believes that the current and future value of G$ is worth the effort, which will be determined by the individual’s basic income threshold.
+Hence, the UBI Equilibrium is the balance between the demand for G$ from those making claims and the supply of the token.
+It is reasonable to assume that as the value of pooled daily basic income rises, so would the number of users making claims.
+These users effectively “earn” G$ coins with his/her time and mental attention.
+We have made the assumption that no user would offer up either unless they believed the current – and future – value of G$ coin was worth the effort.
+Of course, “worth” is relative.
+Every one of us has an individual basic income threshold.

-As an example, if $16,000 worth of basic income is distributed on a given day and the global UBI Equilibrium is $1 (assuming, for simplicity’s sake, that G$1 = US$1) then 16,000 people will receive a basic income.
-If, however, the global UBI Equilibrium is $0.01, then 1.6 million people will be served global basic income on that day.
+As an example, if US$16,000 worth of basic income is distributed on a given day and the global UBI Equilibrium is US$1 (assuming, for simplicity’s sake, that G$1 = US$1) then 16,000 people will receive basic income.
+If, however, the global UBI Equilibrium is US$0.01, then 1.6 million people will be served global basic income on that day.

-What proves that providing regular payments to all people reduces inequality?
-Consider the following theoretical example.
-In the table below, the numbers in the income row represent the average monthly income of the different incomes of a society where the poorest decile earns $1 a month and the richest group takes home $100.
+What evidence do we have that this is the case?
+Consider the following theoretical example: In the table below, the numbers in the income row represent the average monthly income of the different economic segments of a society where the poorest decile earns $1 a month and the richest group takes home $100.
 What happens when $3 a month of basic income is added?

 Income by Deciles

 For the income figures, the ratio D10/D1 is 100 and the calculation of Gini revealed is 0.471.
-Assuming the income levels stay the same together, with the added $3 of basic income we now see that the ratio has significantly dropped to 25.75 whereas the Gini index is set at 0.437, marking an improvement towards inequality of 7.2%.
+Assuming the income levels stay the same together, with the added $3 of basic income, we see now that the ratio has significantly dropped -- to 25.75 -- whereas the Gini index stands at 0.437, marking a 7.2% improvement inequality.